 In this technique, the attackers use a rogue Interactive Voice Response or IVR system to recreate a legitimate-sounding copy of a bank or other legitimate authority and use that for phishing.
 Attackers often send the victims some legitimate looking numbers to verify some details and when the victims make a call, they are deceived to divulge passwords, PINs or other sensitive information.
 In some cases, the attackers ask the victims to login using the IVR and reject the credentials continually, so that the victims type in the credentials multiple times or are are tricked to type in multiple passwords.

-Methods used in Social Engineering
+Techniques used in Social Engineering

 Attackers can use several methods in social engineering.